 For rare diseases, it is difficult to recruit patients, so statistical significance translates into fewer patients in trials and faster, more cost-effective clinical trials.
 I learned early on at Roivant that much of the cost of clinical trials for many diseases is related to site management, NOT clinical tests.
 Reduced patient count means less site management, which is critical to keeping costs low.

 In your opinion, what’s the most pressing societal issue we are facing in healthcare these days?

 Covid-19 has exposed some gross pitfalls of our current system.
 Clearly there can be progress on integration of public health data for fast regional and national visibility into disease impact.
-Right now there are vendors who gatekeep this data and sell timely access to the highest bidder.
+Right now there are vendors who sell this data, but it is not cheap.
 Broader access can enable more eyes on the problems of public health and transparent decision-making on public health questions.

 Where pharma can play a role in infectious disease is developing a portfolio of de-risked technologies that enable fast development of vaccines and treatments for infectious diseases.
 We developed a technique to measure the actual average cost burden of a diagnosed condition on a patient using real electronic claims data on tens of millions of patients.
 It was very apparent in that data that the cost of an individual infection in an unvaccinated patient of a common disease can be very high for that patient.
 Static measures of unmet need that drive most of the drug development decisions in pharma don’t reflect the potential cost burden of situations like an outbreak.